ortiza5/modding-vivaldi/community/sharing.md

  2. [CSS] and/or [JS]
  3. [Area] (what area of the UI does it affect?)

-> If the tag doesn't exist the forum software will create it  - but please don't make new tags on your own!
+If the tag doesn't exist, the forum software will create it— but please don't make new tags on your own!
 Only use tags that are suggested from the drop-down.